cizuora/Projects/1-My Roadmap/Starting Out With Java/Chapter 1/Chapter1.md

-This guide provides a comprehensive overview of the fundamental concepts discussed in Chapter 1 of your textbook, "Starting Out with Java™ 7th Edition," tailored for someone with no prior knowledge of Java or computer programming.

----

 ### **Introduction to Computers and Java**

 This chapter serves as an introduction to how computers work, why programming is essential, and specifically, what Java is all about.